Crynoore/CRS-DND/content/Races/Race/Titanborn.md

 +2 Constitution
 you are one with the Nature and know all that is to do with it (professed in Nature checks)

+#### Natural Armor

+being made form mostly just raw material's you are more resisted to most physical attacks
+10+dex

 #### Age

 they become immensely old not have any problem with anything for a good 1000 years.